QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/qmcpy_intro.rst

 Now, the function should have returned :math:`n=3` real values that corresponding to each of the sampling points.
-Let’s debug our Python function.
+Let's debug our Python function.

 .. code:: ipython3